ameyshirsat1842/EMS_cli/README.md

-Made an Employee Management System using Python and SQL
+Made an Employee Management System using Python and SQL.